Defending The Rights Of People Who Are Charged With A DUI

 If you are faced with a DUI charge in Fairfax, Virginia, you can find a Fairfax DWI to hire who will fight for your rights and make sure you are given a fair trial as well as a favorable verdict.
 Contact our office now to get your free consultation scheduled with Jad Sarsour today.

 The person accused of a DUI has the right to refuse to take the breathalyzer test.
-However, an officer can still make an arrest based on suspicion if the person fails the other field test.
+However, an officer can still arrest based on suspicion if the person fails the other field test.
 Some of the other field tests that might be conducted include the following:

 - Recite the alphabet